Jump Back In With The Best Kefir Grains Today!

 - Add milk kefir grains to 2-4 cups fresh milk.
 More milk for longer breaks is best, to keep the grains well fed.

-- Put a tight lid on the container and place in the refrigerator.
+- Put a tight lid on the container and place it in the refrigerator.
 The milk kefir grains should be safe and healthy for up to 3 weeks.

 Making Kefir Again

-When ready to make milk kefir again, separate the grains from the storage milk, place in fresh milk, and culture as usual.
+When ready to make milk kefir again, separate the grains from the storage milk, place them in fresh milk, and culture as usual.
 Keep in mind: